Love-and-Tolerance/guide-site-dev/README.md

 This is more complicated to interpret than the file not found exception, but we can still break it down:

 - “Unable to load model” means it’s the model file it couldn’t deal with, as opposed to a blockstate file for example.
 - “'minecraft:block/stone'” tells us it’s the “stone” model that it couldn’t load
 - “MalformedJsonException” tells us it couldn’t load the file because there was something inside it couldn’t understand (for other exceptions, see the other sections of this guide)
 - “Line 24 column 22” tells us it thinks the problem is the 22nd character on line 24.
 It is quite likely however, that the problem is actually somewhere later.
 For example, if you open a ‘{‘ on line 24, but forget to close it with ‘}’ on line 45, it will still think the problem is line 24.
 - “path $.elements[0].faces.north” This tells us what section it thinks is a problem.
 Usually, a typo will confuse where the sections start and end though, so rarely as helpful as the line number.
 - It usually attempts to guess what kind of typo it was.
 Some examples below:
   - “Unterminated object” or “java.io.EOFException: End of input at” means there’s something off about your parentheses, brackets, braces or commas.
 (Probably an extra or one missing)
   - “Expected ‘:’ at” means basically what it says on the tin, but it could easily be confused.
 Check your nearby quotation marks if the problem isn’t otherwise obvious
   - “Unknown facing: souh” this means you’ve made a typo in a variable name (in this case, “south” is a real facing, while “souh” (missing the ‘t’)is not.

 ## Optifine

-Coming Soon.<sup>TM
+Coming Soon.&trade;

 ## Language Files